Election 2020: New National Party leader Judith Collins on borders, quarantine costs and contact tracing

 Collins said it is still National's view that the Government should not be charging people coming back to the country to go into quarantine or isolation.

+An issue with contact tracing was that people were feeling the surge of "great, big, fat Government" in people knowing where they are.

+"Most people forget that pretty much on their smart phones they can be tracked anyway."

-She also said the Government needs to do a better job when it comes to contact tracing.
+She said the Government needs to do a better job when it comes to contact tracing.

 • Covid19.govt.nz: The Government's official Covid-19 advisory website